Skip to content

 The stages of our rolling application review process are:

-• If you are interested in applying for the REDF Accelerator please contact our team at connect@redf.org to learn more.
+• If you have any questions about applying for the REDF Accelerator please contact our team at connect@redf.org to learn more.

 • Stage 2: Application

-• All eligible applicants receive access to the application after completing the eligibility screening.
+• All eligible applicants will receive access to the application after completing the interest form in stage 1.
+You will be contacted by a member of our team with a link to access your application.
 The Accelerator team reviews applications once they are submitted.

 • Stage 3: Interviews